gabrielhase/livingtown/README.md

   4. Run `grunt server` to start the development server at port 9000 (livereload)
   5. Run `grunt build` to build the files needed by XCode for production use

+NOTE: Since there is no camera in the browser, the camera interface is mocked.
+Clicking the photo button will just upload the no-image placeholder.

 ### XCode

   1. Install XCode and the Command Line Utilities